twubbles/pandemic2/README.md

 - is portable and easy to install

-Uses bootstrap 3, require.js, masonry.js, prefixfree, and googlemaps.
+It runs on the Web2py framework and uses bootstrap 3, require.js, masonry.js, prefixfree, and googlemaps.